+and continue to .

-Enter offset from UTC for Custom Time Zone.
+- 4 Enter offset from UTC for Custom Time Zone.

-- Use $\binom{\text{PREV}}{<}$ to change + to -. - Press or •
+- Use NEXT to change + to -.

+- Press ok

-Select Daylight Saving Time (DST) option.
+- Select Daylight Saving Time (DST) option.

-Option 8 causes automatic time changes to and from DST under the changeover dates currently in effect in the USA at the time of system manufacture.
+- Option 8 causes automatic time changes to and from DST under the changeover dates currently in effect in the USA at the time of system manufacture.

-Press \bigcirc and skip to 1.
+Press ok and skip to

-- · Option 9 allows a custom DST to be entered.
-Press \sim and skip to 6. - Option 0 turns off DST.
-Press 🔍 and skip to 🚱.
+- Option 9 allows a custom DST to be entered.
+Press or and skip to 6. - Option 0 turns off DST.
+Press ox and skip to